arthurfiorette/medicus/docs/error-logger.md

 ### Pino

-Medicus provides a built-in custom [Pino plugin](/integrations/pino) to help you easily integrate Pino as your error logger.
+Medicus provides a built-in integration for [Pino](./integrations/pino.md) to help you easily integrate Pino as your error logger.

 ## Custom Integrations